Do you know that you can buy up to $50,000 of term life insurance from a company that has no height and weight requirement at all?

 What If You're At or Above These Guidelines

-If you are close to the maximum weight using height/weight chart above then you will need to make sure everything else is in a normal range.
+If you are close to the maximum weight using height/weight chart above then you're considered overweight and you will need to make sure everything else is in a normal range during the underwriting process.

 Your total cholesterol, HDL cholesterol, blood pressure, blood glucose and/or A1C must be within normal range.

 You must have had a good stress test, nuclear stress test, or stress echocardiogram that was completed within the previous 12 months to rule out heart disease.

 If you’re morbidly obese or if your weight is over the above guidelines, you can still qualify for life insurance if you're overweight.

 We’ll have to shop for best rates available to you depending on your exact height and weight and other medical condition.

 Life Insurance Maximum Weight Limits

 Below are the maximum weight limits allowed before insurance underwriters will decline.

 Being even 1 pound heavier than limits shown below will result in a decline with the most liberal life insurance companies for the morbidly obese.